MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 ## Yammer Preview Customer Support

 > [!IMPORTANT]
-> The new B2B Guest private preview is unsupported.

-During the private preview, you will need to raise any issues or bugs via the Yammer engineering teams or [Microsoft support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).
+> Microsoft support will provide Best Effort support for the new B2B Guest preview.
+You will need to raise any issues or bugs via [Microsoft support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).

-When an issue occurs with only the private preview and it can be reproduced by Microsoft Support, then the issue will be logged for later investigation by the Yammer product group.
+When an issue occurs with only the preview and it can be reproduced by Microsoft Support, then the issue will be logged for later investigation by the Yammer product group.
 The support case will be closed when adequate information has been captured.
-It may not be possible to resolve all issues reported during the private preview.
+It may not be possible to resolve all issues reported during the preview.

 ## Do SLAs apply to the new B2B Guests in Yammer preview?